Recognizing Black Maternal Health Week

 Black women in the U.S. are more likely to die from pregnancy related complications.
-The team at The Children’s Hospital of San Antonio trains other medical teams around the state to help them be prepared for emergencies during labor and delivery.
+The team at CHRISTUS Children’s trains other medical teams around the state to help them be prepared for emergencies during labor and delivery.

 We hope you will join us as we celebrate the fifth anniversary of Black Maternal Health Week and the movement to change the state of black maternal health.
 Founded and led by the Black Mamas Matter Alliance is an exciting week of activism, awareness, and community-building.

-At The Children’s Hospital of San Antonio (CHofSA), we emphasize innovative programs to make sure our Black patients have a safe and healthy pregnancy, delivery and postpartum recovery.
-It starts with education and the team at CHofSA is taking the lead to train hospitals across Texas through hands-on simulation programs where our physicians, nurses and the entire care team can practice for critical obstetric emergencies together on their own labor and delivery units.
+At CHRISTUS Children's, we emphasize innovative programs to make sure our Black patients have a safe and healthy pregnancy, delivery and postpartum recovery.
+It starts with education and the team at CHRISTUS Children's is taking the lead to train hospitals across Texas through hands-on simulation programs where our physicians, nurses and the entire care team can practice for critical obstetric emergencies together on their own labor and delivery units.
 In collaboration with the Texas Alliance for Innovation on Maternal Health (AIM) initiative we have helped to train hospitals across all of Texas on how to run simulation drills on their units.

 These learning sessions pair the multi-disciplinary improvement teams from each participating hospital and expert faculty to exchange ideas about challenges facing our black mothers.
 The learning sessions include time for each hospital’s team to work together to integrate learning and plan for how to immediately incorporate simulation into their improvement processes.